Mario7F/RHEL9/ExamPrep/Lesson_Labs.md

 - Run a cron job that will issue the command `touch /tmp/cronfile` 5 minutes from now
 - Use `at` to schedule a job to power off your system at a convenient time later today

+### Lesson 21 Lab: Managing the Boot Procedure

+- Configure your system to boot in a multi-user target by default
+- Persistently remove the options that hide startup messages while booting

 ### Lesson 27 Lab: Configuring a Firewall

 - Configure `firewalld` such that remote access to the SSH and FTP processes is allowed.
 Make sure the configuration is applied immediately as well as persistently.